Many studies have proven that meditation has numerous physiological benefits, including a study done at Harvard University.

 If your mind wanders, continue focusing on something specific in your environment.

-Our Toolkit also includes a downloadable PDF and MP3 Mindful Walking tool.
+Our Toolkit also includes a downloadable PDF and MP3 Mindful Walking tool, which you can access with a subscription to the 400+ tools included in the Positive Psychology Toolkit©.

 A Gratitude Meditation is a practice where you reflect on all the gifts in your life.
 It’s a simple practice with significant results.